Home

 Irish Tenor Banjo

 The tenor banjo has 4 strings, unlike the bluegrass banjo which has 5 strings.
-There are several ways to tune a tenor banjo, with the most common being tuned like a viola.
-Some people will tune the four strings like the top four strings of a guitar.
+There are several ways to tune a tenor banjo, with the most common being tuned like a viola, which is the standard tuning for traditional jazz.
+Guitarists will sometimes tune the four strings like the top four strings of a guitar.

 The Irish tenor banjo is tuned an octave below the violin, with the strings from high to low: E (just above middle C) A D G